The Missouri-Madison River Fund Grant Program, implemented through the

 The Cumulative Funding Summary provides project summaries and funding details for all successful projects under the River Fund through FY2018.

-The links below provide access to information related to the River Fund grant program, including successful project applications during the current (FY2018) grant cycle.
+The links below provide access to information related to the River Fund grant program, including applications submitted for the current (FY2019) grant cycle.
 Grant applications are reviewed in late fall of each year, with funding awarded in December.
-For more information on River Fund, NorthWestern Energy Match Funds and qualifying projects, see the Missouri-Madison Comprehensive Recreation Plan.
+For more information on River Fund, NorthWestern Energy Matching Funds and qualifying projects, see the Missouri-Madison Comprehensive Recreation Plan.